Why Do We Forget Dreams? The Neuroscience Explained

 Key Takeaways

-- ✓Voice recording is 7x faster than writing, beating the memory decay curve
+• Voice recording is much faster than writing, helping you beat the memory decay curve

-Quick Answer: You forget dreams because your brain actively suppresses dream memories during REM sleep.
-Norepinephrine, the neurotransmitter essential for memory consolidation, drops to near-zero during dreaming.
-This creates a 30-second to 5-minute window to capture dreams before they fade permanently.
+Quick Answer: We forget dreams because the brain is poor at storing dream memories during REM sleep.
+Norepinephrine, a neurotransmitter involved in attention and memory consolidation, drops very low during dreaming, while sleep-specific systems appear to suppress memory transfer.
+This creates a short window to capture dreams before they fade.

 Why Do Dreams Disappear So Fast?